Ascott Residence Trust extends master leases, grants rent abatements to Citadines properties in France

 ASCOTT Residence Trust (ART) has extended the master lease agreements and revised rents for some of its properties in France managed by Citadines.

-It has also entered into rent abatement agreements for some of these properties, the stapled hospitality group said in a Singapore Exchange filing.
+It has also entered into rent abatement agreements for some of these properties, the stapled hospitality group said in a Singapore Exchange filing on Thursday.

 Fifteen of these properties will have their leases renewed for periods of two to three years, with their new termination dates falling between December 2023 and September 2024.